Or how I lost 2 stones in 4 months.

 Diets aren’t manly, and it is NOT cool to do Weight Watchers.
 I’ve decided to break this vow of silence because, frankly, it’s stupid and shouldn’t be a big deal.
 I went on a diet, I lost weight, and will hopefully now live a little longer – bring on the chat.

 I hit my third decade in January this year and decided I was carrying more padding then I liked.
-I’ve often heard that it’s increasingly difficult to get in shape after you’re 30, and that it’s increasingly difficult to undo the effects of an unhealthy lifestyle.
-So, all things considered, I decided that it was time to grow-up and sort myself out!
+I’ve often heard that it’s increasingly difficult to get in shape after you’re 30 and that it’s increasingly so decided that it was time to grow-up and sort myself out.

 I quit a healthy diet and exercise regime and replaced it with getting up at noon, drinking LOTS of alcohol and eating takeaways